jCobbSK/WhoToFollow/README.md

 because you want to follow people who tends to re-follow, that means their following/followers ration is close to 1. **This extension provides functionality to see profile's number of tweets, followers, following and last activity.**

+#Where to get
+Actual version of extension is available via chrome webstore at https://chrome.google.com/webstore/detail/whotofollow/eepjakceehfefaceelphjhiomlnldgel .
+I really appreciate every download and comment (negative or positive).

 #Contribution
 I'll be happy for any opinions, suggestions, bug reports.
 You can tweet me @jCobbSK, or create pull request.
 > Thanks guys.